nicochirichella/metaverse/README.md

 * GET `/status`: Returns server status.
 * GET `/friendships`: Return the currently added friendships in the server.
 * POST `/friendships/{address1}/{address2}`: Creates a friendship between address 1 and address 2.
 No need to provide any body in the request.
-* POST `/users-update`: Updates position history of all users based in a body that containts the status of all the users in the metaverse (connected and disconnected)
-history. needs a body like this one: body {
+* POST `/users-update`: Creates a new position in position_history of all users based in a body that containts the status of all the users in the metaverse (connected and disconnected). needs a body like this one: body {
                     "moved": [ {
                                 "id": "{usserAddress1}",
                                 "position": {
                                     "x": 3,
                                     "y": 5
                                 }
                             }...]
                     "disconnected": ["{usserAddress}"...]
                 }
 * GET `/suggest-friendship/{address1}/{address2}`: return if we should suggest a friendship between 2 addresses that are not currently friends.
 Will return TRUE if in the last 2 hours there was a moment with a group of users that were friends among them and created this "friendship connection" between address1 and address2.

 To create friendships for testing, you can use any tool that can perform a `POST`.